zwjyyc/finch/nlp-models/tensorflow/vrae/README.md

 * O is the decoder output with regards to encoder input

 * G is the text generation, after replacing the latent vector (z) by random normal noise
-    * the encoder is unused, the text is directly generated from gaussian space
+    * the text is directly generated from latent layer, disconnected from encoder